Vision & Mission

 In December of 2020, a solar power plant on our roof was taken into operation.
 Because this array provides us with enough energy to be self-sufficient, all coins produced by the Royal Dutch Mint are now 100% energy-neutral.
 Our new building is also fossil-fuel free and is heated using electricity alone.
 It has an advanced Heating, Ventilation and Air Conditioning system that re-uses the heat of the minting presses to heat the building in winter.
 In the Summer it uses the cold night air to cool the building while, at the same time, removing heat of the minting presses from the building during the day.

-And because the Royal Dutch Mint also embraces the principles of the circular economy, 100% of our waste is sorted and recovered – including all packaging waste.
+And because the Royal Dutch Mint also embraces the principles of the circular economy, 100% of our waste is sorted and if possible recovered – including all packaging waste.
 We also procure cardboard and paper with an FSC label, which certifies those materials are the product of sustainable forestry.
 What’s more, we have installed a system to regulate the reuse of rainwater for specific purposes.

 The Royal Dutch Mint actively works to combat corruption in all its forms, including extortion and bribery.
 We strive to do business only with companies who wholeheartedly endorse the same values.
 Our suppliers have been obliged to sign an anti-corruption declaration since 2017.
 All employees of the Royal Dutch Mint have pledged to support the eight principles of ethical business, as also laid down in our internal policy.